AdobeDocs/target.de-DE/help/administrating-target/reporting.md

 Beachten Sie bei der Auswahl der Berichtsquelle folgende Informationen:

-* Wenn die Berichtsquelle hier auf **[!DNL Target]** festgelegt ist, dürfen Sie Aktivitäten, die als Berichtsquelle verwenden, nicht aktivieren. [!DNL Analytics] You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
+* Wenn die Berichtsquelle hier auf **[!DNL Target]** festgelegt ist, dürfen Sie Aktivitäten, die als Berichtsquelle verwenden, nicht aktivieren. [!DNL Analytics] You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration] > [!UICONTROL Reporting]**.
 * If the reporting source is set to **[!DNL Analytics]** here, you are not allowed to activate an activity that uses [!DNL Target] as the reporting source (the reporting source is specified as **[!UICONTROL Target per activity])**.
-You must change the reporting source to [!DNL Analytics] in your activity or change the reporting engine to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
+You must change the reporting source to [!DNL Analytics] in your activity or change the reporting engine to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration] > [!UICONTROL Reporting]**.
 * If the reporting source is set to **[!UICONTROL Select per activity]** here, you can create, activate, and deactivate activities that are supported by the selected reporting source.
 For a matrix of supported activities, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
-* [!UICONTROL Automated Personalization] (AP) activity creation, activation, and deactivation are allowed irrespective of the reporting source selected.
+* [!UICONTROL Die Erstellung, Aktivierung und Deaktivierung von Automated Personalization] -Aktivitäten (AP) sind unabhängig von der ausgewählten Berichte-Quelle zulässig.
 Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
 Even if you specify [!DNL Analytics] as your reporting source, [!DNL Target] is used as the reporting source for Automated Personalization activities.
 For more information, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.

-## Timezone for Reporting
+## Zeitzone für Berichte

-Specify the time zone to use for reporting.
+Geben Sie die Zeitzone für den Berichte an.

-## Currency for Reporting
+## Währung für Berichte

-Specify the currency to use for reporting.
+Geben Sie die Währung für den Berichte an.

-## IPs to exclude from Target reporting data
+## IPs, die von den Daten des Berichte der Zielgruppe ausgeschlossen werden sollen

-Specify any IP addresses that you want to exclude from reporting data.
-For example, excluding internal company addresses is a good way to ensure that your reporting data reflects customer interactions on your website.
+Geben Sie alle IP-Adressen an, die von den Daten des Berichte ausgeschlossen werden sollen.
+So können Sie z.
+B. durch das Ausschließen von Adressen interner Firmen sicherstellen, dass Ihre Berichte-Daten die Interaktionen Ihrer Kunden auf Ihrer Website widerspiegeln.

 Geben Sie jede IP-Adresse in eine neue Zeile ein.